robertorcosta/azure-docs.pt-br/articles/service-fabric/service-fabric-dnsservice.md

 3. Após atualizar o modelo de cluster com as alterações, aplique-as e permita a conclusão do upgrade.
 Quando a atualização for concluída, o serviço do sistema DNS começa a ser executado em seu cluster.
 O nome do serviço é `fabric:/System/DnsService` e você pode encontrar na seção do serviço **Sistema** no explorador do Microsoft Azure Service Fabric.

 > [!NOTE]
-> Ao atualizar o DNS de desabilitado para habilitado, Service Fabric Explorer pode não refletir o novo estado.
-Para resolver, reinicie os nós modificando o UpgradePolicy em seu modelo de Azure Resource Manager.
-Consulte a [referência do modelo de Service Fabric](https://docs.microsoft.com/azure/templates/microsoft.servicefabric/2019-03-01/clusters/applications) para obter mais informações.
+> When upgrading DNS from disabled to enabled, Service Fabric Explorer may not reflect the new state.
+To solve, restart the nodes by modifying the UpgradePolicy in your Azure Resource Manager template.
+See the [Service Fabric Template Reference](https://docs.microsoft.com/azure/templates/microsoft.servicefabric/2019-03-01/clusters/applications) for more.

+> [!NOTE]
+> Enabling DNS service when developing on a local machine will override some DNS settings.
+If you experience issues connecting to the internet, check your DNS settings.

 ## <a name="setting-the-dns-name-for-your-service"></a>Configurando o nome DNS para o serviço
 É possível configurar um nome DNS para os serviços de forma declarativa para serviços padrão no arquivo ApplicationManifest.xml ou através de comandos do PowerShell.